propelledanalytics/SparkSQL.jl/docs/index.md

 This package is for structured and semi-structured data in Data Lakes, Lakehouses (Delta Lake) on premise and in the cloud.

 # Available Functions
-Use ? to see help for each function.
+Use ? in the Julia REPL to see help for each function.
 - `initJVM`: initializes the Java Virtual Machine (JVM) in Julia.
+[Help file.](https://propelledanalytics.github.io/SparkSQL.jl/initJVM)
 - `SparkSession`: submits application to Apache Spark cluster with config options.
+[Help file.](https://propelledanalytics.github.io/SparkSQL.jl/sparksession)
 - `sql`: function to submit SQL, DDL, and DML statements to Spark.
+[Help file.](https://propelledanalytics.github.io/SparkSQL.jl/sql)
 - `cache`: function to cache Spark Dataset into memory.
+[Help file.](https://propelledanalytics.github.io/SparkSQL.jl/cache)
 - `createOrReplaceTempView`: creates temporary view that lasts the duration of the session.
+[Help file.](https://propelledanalytics.github.io/SparkSQL.jl/createOrReplaceTempView)
 - `createGlobalTempView`: creates temporary view that lasts the duration of the application.
+[Help file.](https://propelledanalytics.github.io/SparkSQL.jl/createGlobalTempView)
 - `toJuliaDF`: move Spark data into a Julia DataFrame.
+[Help file.](https://propelledanalytics.github.io/SparkSQL.jl/toJuliaDF)
 - `toSparkDS`: move Julia DataFrame data to a Spark Dataset.
+[Help file.](https://propelledanalytics.github.io/SparkSQL.jl/toSparkDS)

 # Quick Start